The Artist

 What once held her back became the very force that propelled her forward.
 As a powerful symbol of that transformation, each paddle she designs features a distinct centre line—an intentional, deeply personal element that echoes the scar she now wears with pride.

 “The centreline is more than just a visual articulation of my scar; it's my badge of honour.
-It marks the journey from point A to B—with all the bumps, detours, and winding moments along the way.
+It marks the journey from point A to B—with all the bumps, detours, and unexpected moments along the way.
 It represents the river I paddled, portaged, and powered through, and serves as a source of inspiration for those who may doubt themselves today but may find a clearer path to forge tomorrow.

 This isn’t just my story—it’s all of ours.”